CU2018/C_U-Fish-Blender/README.md

 # C_U-Fish-Blender-Ray-Tracing
- This repo contains all of the files for my individual Blender project designed for showing the strength ray tracing and customize a set of attributes particular for food rendering.
+ This repo contains all of the files for my individual Blender project designed for showing the strength of Ray Tracing and customize a set of attributes in Cycles Render Engine particular for food rendering.